 When its anti-fatigue function is considered, it is said to be even more effective than ginseng.
 Other important functions of hoo include regulating the activities of the nervous system, endocrine system and cardiovascular system.

 6) Lucidum (lingzhi 灵芝)

 Ganoderma lucidum, which strengthens liver qi and soothes mind and spirit, is also known as a mythic fungus in Chinese, and viewed by many as a magic elixir – food of immortality.
 (Divine Farmer’s Herbal Medicine 《神农本草经》: “补肝气，安魂魄, 久食，轻身不老，延年神仙”)

 It also possesses the properties that help adjust the immune system, and prevent and heal ailments that include tumors, heart diseases, high blood pressure, diabetes, hypersusceptibility and skin problems.

 7) Wolfberry Fruit (goujizi 枸杞子)

 “Wolfberry can strengthen qi, enrich the blood, support yang and boost yin.
-When taking regularly, it helps obtain strong bones, buoyant body and ageless appearance, and withstand extreme weathers (使气可充，血可补，阳可生，阴可, 久服坚筋骨，轻身不老，耐寒暑)”.
+When taken regularly, it helps obtain strong bones, buoyant body and ageless appearance, and withstand extreme weather (使气可充，血可补，阳可生，阴可, 久服坚筋骨，轻身不老，耐寒暑)”.
 The above is the entry in the Divine Farmer’s Herbal Medicine (《神农本草经》) about this beautiful red fruit.